Luis0lo/diary/README.md

 # Diary (Python - Django)
 Accountability is key.
 This repository's purpose is to track my day to day evolution

+## 16/08/2024

+- add a new model and field to an existent model and update all instances required

 ## 14/08/2024

 - remove links to external libraries and update one of the apps to use the latest version of bootstrap